VasanthKumarTR/proxmox-templates/Proxmox/Packer/packer_proxmox_ubuntu2404_guide.md

     └── user-data             # User configuration (autoinstall)
 ```

-Each file plays a crucial role in the automation process:
+Each file plays a crucial role in the automation process.
+These configuration files work together to define exactly how the template should be created:

 - **build.sh**: Orchestrates the Packer build process
 - **ubuntu-2404.pkr.hcl**: Main configuration defining the VM template